Ntladi/ELEN4020-Lab-2/README.md

 The MakeFile can also be found in the **executables** folder Miscilanious scripts used to run the algorithm are found in the **scripts** folder.

+In order to run and time the executable that uses the serial implementation, run the following command:

+**time ./serial {matrix size}**

 In order to run and time each of the executables that use the block implementation, run the following command:

 **time ./{executable name} {number of threads} {matrix size} {block size}**